-3. SYSTEM OVERVIEW
+3 SYSTEM OVERVIEW

 Figure 2 shows a high level overview of the TagSense system.
 We consider an example scenario where Bob is taking a picture of Alice and Eve, while John is in the vicinity (but not in the picture).
-We describe the operations step-by-step.
+We describe the operations of the TagSense system step-by-step.